 - All the other muscles viz -the dorsal and plantar interossei, flexor digiti minimi brevis, flexor halluces brevis, flexor digitorum brevis, quadratus plantae (flexor accessorius), abductor digiti minimi, abductor hallucis, and lumbricals are on the plantar side of the foot in the sole where they are arranged in 4 layers.

-Muscles primarily modify the actions of the long tendons and provide fine movements of the toes.
+The muscles mainly customize and improve the actions of the long tendons and help fine movements of the toes.

 Muscles of The Dorsum of The Foot or Dorsal of the foot

 It’s a small muscle situated on the lateral part of the dorsum of the foot, deep to the tendons of extensor digitorum longus.
 It’s the only muscle on the dorsum of the foot and creates a fleshy swelling anterior to the lateral malleolus.
 The youthful beginner physicians sometimes diagnose it as a contusion.